Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 In this case, a `POST` request to `"/about"` will still match the first `GET` route, resulting in a **405 Method Not Allowed** response.

-To prevent this, define both methods in a single `AddAction` and make a decision how you handle a request based on what HTTP method it came with:
+To prevent this, define both HTTP methods to be handled by a single `AddAction` and make a decision how you handle a request based on what HTTP method it came with:

 ```csharp